obmarg/cynic/cynic-book/src/derives/enums.md

 - `rename="SOME_VARIANT"` can be used to map a variant to a completely different GraphQL variant name.
+- The `fallback` attribute can be provided on a single variant.
+This variant will be used when we receive a value we didn't expect from the server - such as when the server has added a new variant since we last pulled its schema.
+  This variant can optionally have a single string field, which will receive the value we received from the server.

 <!-- TODO: example of the above?
 Better wording -->